madhavarora03/portfolio-and-blog/src/pages/blog/post-2.md

 ---
-# layout: "../../layouts/BlogPostLayout.astro"
+layout: "@/layouts/BlogPostLayout.astro"
 title: Running out of sample post ideas
 date: 2022-11-25
 author: Victoria Greenfelder
-image: {
-  src: "/images/post-2.jpg",
-  alt: "A picture of a coder",
+image: { src: "/images/post-2.jpg", alt: "A picture of a coder" }
-}
 description: Sometimes you just run out of ideas for sample blog posts.
 It’s no one’s fault, it’s just the way it is.
 draft: false
 category: General